 Timeless English Styled Structures with American Innovation

-An English conservatory, sunroom, or greenhouse is a timeless structure; giving a classic look to any property with its historic and decorative appeal.
+An English conservatory, sunroom, or greenhouse is a timeless structure that will give a classic look to any property.
 The English are credited with creating the first modern greenhouses.
-A stylistic English structure, consists of a wooden frame, single pane glass, moldings, decorative detailing, and manual accessories.
-This set up works in England, but is not well suited for American climates.
+A stylistic English structure consists of a wooden frame, single pane glass, moldings, decorative detailing, and manual accessories.
+This set up works in England but is not well suited for American climates.

-Solar Innovations, Inc. offers glass structures with English Styling and American engineering.
-Framework is constructed with a durable aluminum frame.
-Unlike wood, thermally enhanced aluminum does not rot, warp, or require constant finish maintenance.
-Each conservatory is custom built; to their owners specifications; no two models are the same.
+Solar Innovations, Inc. offers glass structures with English styling and American engineering.
+Framework is constructed with durable aluminum.
+Unlike wood, thermally enhanced aluminum does not rot, rust, warp, or require constant finish maintenance.
+Each conservatory is custom built to our clients’ specifications; no two models are the same.
 Glass structures can be built as small as a garden window, as large as an estate greenhouse, or any size in-between.
 Solar Innovations, Inc. offers five standard frame colors in a painted finish, along with two anodized options.
 Custom colors can be created for an addition price.
 A classic English style often utilizes two colors.
 Solar’s in-house finishing allows for the exterior, interior, and window frames of a structure to be different colors.
-Cladding options are available on all English greenhouses, which include copper, bronze and stainless steel.
+Cladding options are available on all English greenhouses, which include copper, bronze, and Stainless Steel.

 Single pane glass is not energy efficient and not recommended for American climates.
-Instead, double pane, insulated glass is used on Solar Innovations, Inc.’s English greenhouses.
+Instead, double pane, insulated glass is used in Solar Innovations, Inc.’s English greenhouses.
 The insulated glass is energy efficient, keeping heat in during winter and retaining cool temperatures in summer.
 Extreme temperatures do not reach the plants, as there is an argon gas filled space between window panes.
 LowE glass is often utilized on English conservatories.
 This type of glass is often used in residential homes to control UV penetration.
-In a conservatory it works to limit the amount of direct sunlight entering the space.
-Orchids and low light plants greatly benefit from low-e glass
+It works to limit the amount of direct sunlight entering the space.
+Orchids and low light plants greatly benefit from LowE glass

 The charm of an English styled conservatory is it’s decorative nature.
 Crown molding lines the eave, while ogee and bull nose trim the base of the structure.
-Grid work is utilized in the windows, and available in several different styles.
+Grid work is utilized in the windows and available in several different styles.
 Pilasters are found on the corners of the conservatory and are often designed into the greenhouse’s interior.
-Classic elements of an English structure are the finial and ridge cresting, located at the ridge line.
-Palladian designs can be incorporated into the gable portion of the conservatory and the compliment decorative gutters.
+Classic elements of an English structure are the finial and ridge cresting at the ridge line.
+Palladian designs can be incorporated into the gable ortion of the conservatory and the compliment decorative gutters.

-Historic English conservatories had ridge vents which had to be opened manually; Solar Innovations, Inc. offers automated ridge vents, which open based on the temperature.
+Historic English conservatories had manual ridge vents; Solar Innovations, Inc. offers automated ridge vents, which open based on the temperature.